neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 The process of *resource publishing* makes the resources in the system available, and to provide an URL by which the given resource can be retrieved by the client.

-.. admonition:: Why FLOW3 requires your OS to support symbolic links
+.. admonition:: Why TYPO3 Flow requires your OS to support symbolic links

   Publishing resources basically means copying files from a private location to the public web directory.
-FLOW3 instead creates symbolic links, making the resource publishing process consume less disk space and work faster.
+TYPO3 Flow instead creates symbolic links, making the resource publishing process consume less disk space and work faster.

 Static Resources